CDEH-Lab/2D-clustering-on-irregular-domain/README.md

 You will find different folders that contain elements regarding the internship "Spatial Point Processes - Simulation and Analysis" (done by Gabriel Sobczyk-Moran & supervised by Andjela Davidovic)

-The work and the furnished content are used by the CDEH Lab (Padteur institute) for a PhD article.
+The work and the furnished content are used by the CDEH Lab (Pasteur institute) for a postdoc article.

 ============================================================================